nabeel-bioinfo/Asite_IP_method/README.md

 ### Step 2:

-The Read count files created under the directory `output/ ` will be used as input for Step2 where we will run the Linear Programming algorithm to determine fragment size and frame specific offsets for A-site within the ribosome protected fragments.
+The Read count files created under the directory `output/ ` will be used as input for Step2 where we will run the Integer Programming algorithm to determine fragment size and frame specific offsets for A-site within the ribosome protected fragments.
 This step is general to any organism and depends on the output created from Step 1.
 An example for running this step is shown below

 ```